barnabastoth/Kulcs-soft-app/nuxt/README.md

 The project was built for my application to Kulcs-Soft.
 It is a basic Single Page Application with Spring Boot behind it and PostgreSQL database.
 For more information run the project and read the Homepage

+The project took 86 commits + this last one to finish, 12 branches and approximately 14-15 hours of active development.

 > About me

 My name is Barnabás Tóth, I am a Java Developer, who just finished Codecool, for more detailed information visit the Homepage of the application.